 Publishers get paid every 30 days with Ezoic.
 Payoneer and PayPal are two payment options, with a minimum payout of $20.

 Ezoic and other ad networks differ in that Ezoic places ads on all specific sites.
-But you must follow Ezoic’s regulations.
+But you must follow regulations.
+There are strict regulations governing traffic sources; if a site receives a high volume of suspicious traffic, it will be suspended.

-They offer many helpful features, such as header bidding, personalized ads, and data analysis, but much of the rest is unnecessary.
-They’re a Google AdSense partner, so publishers can connect AdSense to the Ezoic platform.
+They offer helpful features, such as header bidding, personalized ads, and data analysis, but the rest is unnecessary.
+Ezoic is an AdSense partner, so publishers can connect AdSense to Ezoic.
+I’m not thrilled with Ezoic because it shows many ads and has glitchy tools, but it’s one of the best CPM ad networks for small publishers.

 Journey by Mediavine

+Without a doubt, Mediavine is one of the best ad management platforms.
 They offer reputable brands with highly competitive CPM rates.
-When a website uses Mediavine Journey, the ads load like Mediavine and display their logo.
+When a blog uses Mediavine Journey, the ads load as with Mediavine and display its logo.
+Here’s a sample ad:

 To get started with Journey, you need to install Grow by Mediavine and run it for at least 30 days.
 They’ll let you know if your site is ready for monetization.